TGOlson/tggl-prjct/README.md

 To contribute please fork this repo GitHub, then issue a pull request for any changes made.
 Check for any know issues in the repository, or lend a hand and help create something that would be cool or useful.

 Also note, this site is created using [Foundation](http://foundation.zurb.com/).
-It may be useful to review their documents if you are having any troubles.
+It may be useful to review their documents, including using [Bower](http://bower.io/) for dependency management, if you are having any troubles.

 [Compass](http://compass-style.org/) is recommended to be used for compiling SASS to CSS.
 With compass installed, navigate to the root project folder and run ```compass watch```.